Go Solar!by Jim Winkle (updated 27-Apr-2021)

 If the up-front costs are too high, here are two solutions:

-- There's no law that says you have to go 100% solar; it's good to meet even part of your electricity needs with renewable energy.
+There's no law that says you have to go 100% solar; it's good to meet even part of your electricity needs with renewable energy.
+In fact, it might be better to aim lower; our utility pays dramatically less for electricity we generate if we generate more than we use over the course of a year (yes, this happened to us).

 To help decide between traditional panels and solar shingles, here are five differences: